accesscode-2-1/ice-cream-sandwich/unit-0/week-3.md

 Anna

-* Last week’s goal
+* Last week’s goal Last week I learned the expanding string, object, my goal is to understand it and try to use them with the loops.
 * What went well (what goals did you meet?)
+I can write some simple method.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
+I am learning API right now, I think if I know how to use it, it will help me a lot.
 * What is your goal for next week?
+I am still try to learn those expanding string, combine with method, I know them when TA explain to me, but once I face a new exercise, I can't do it.
-* What do you need help with? (peers sign up to help if they can)
+* What do you need help with? (peers sign up to help if they can) TA helps a lot.
+I sometimes feels I have some solutions but just can not catch it...
+I need more exercise.

 Sufei